HagOrMan/Island_Builder/README.md

 Sample command to view island with cities: java -jar island.jar -o island.mesh -i ../generator/input.mesh -mode hexagon -elevation volcano -soil wet -lake 5 -river 6 -aquifer 4 -seed 6812161995636894525 -biome warmtemperate -city 10

+## Documentation
+For A4, the associated features are found in the linked project to this repo.
+For previous assignments, they are in the Backlog.md file.